 Research and development

-With robust and rigorous R&D, Trina Solar has been hard at work and our rapid rate of innovation has led to over 2000 patent applications which include 50+% invention patents.
+With robust and rigorous R&D, Trina Solar's rapid rate of innovation has led to over 2000 patent applications, which include 50+% invention patents.

 Our research hub